cppalliance/safe-cpp/proposal/draft.md

         // 'R7 : 'R9 @ P8
         // 'R9 : 'R1 @ P8

-P9:     drop y
+P9:     drp y
       }
 P10:  int val1 = *ref1;  // OK.
 P11:  int val2 = *ref2;  // Borrow checker error.

-P12:  drop x
+P12:  drp x
     }
 ```

-For every function calls, the lifetime parameters of that function are assigned regions.
-The regions of the function arguments outlive their corresponding lifetime parameters, and the lifetime parameters outlive their correspond result object parameters.
-This creates a chain of custody from the arguments, through the function, and out the result.
+For every function call, the lifetime parameters of that function are assigned regions distinct from the regions of the arguments and result object.
+This is done to more cleanly support [_outlives-constraints_](#lifetime-parameters).
+The regions of the function arguments outlive their corresponding lifetime parameters, and the lifetime parameters outlive their corresponding result object regions.
+This creates a chain of custody in from the arguments, through the function's lifetime parameters, and out through the result object.
 The caller doesn't have to know the definition of the function, because it upholds the constraints at the point of the call, and the callee upholds the constraints in the definition of the function.

 Let's solve for the regions of the four loans: